County Government Reform

 Health Care Funding

-The Chamber opposes cuts to the state Medicaid budget that would increase the burden of uncompensated care and shift costs to employers and health care providers.
+The Chamber supports protecting existing health care revenue and opposes cuts to the state Medicaid budget that would increase the burden of uncompensated care and shift costs to employers and health care providers.

 Prevention of Disease

 The Chamber recognizes the detrimental impact of chronic and communicable diseases (including substance use disorder) on the quality of life for Oklahoma’s residents and the severe economic costs they impose on health care providers and employers.
 Therefore, the Chamber will support efforts by the state’s elected officials and medical and research communities to develop avenues to successfully prevent and combat congenital, chronic, pandemic and communicable diseases.

 The Chamber supports legislation to make all indoor areas smoke free; as well as legislation to remove smokers, on a non-medical basis, as a protected class in state employment law.

 The Chamber supports improving health care quality, access and affordability without imposing new mandates and/or taxes on business.
 Therefore, the Chamber opposes a single-payer government-run/public option or health care system with excessive government mandates.